bxparks/AUniter/README.md

     * AUniter Integration with Jenkins
     * [Google Functions](https://cloud.google.com/functions/)

-Some limited testing on MacOS has been done, but it is currently not supported.
+Some exploration on MacOS has been done, but it is currently not supported.

 Windows is definitely not supported because the scripts require the `bash` shell.
 I am not familiar with